 The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

-All governors will read Keeping Children Safe in Education.
+All governors will read Keeping Children Safe in Education in its entirety.

 Section 15 of this policy has information on how governors are supported to fulfil their role.